scratchclaggy/dotfiles/README.md

 - Go to your github then from Settings go to Developer settings -> Personal access tokens
 - Generate a new access token with 'repo' permissions
 - On the next git clone use your token instead of a password

+## Neovim Config
+- Use ':PlugInstall' to install all of your plugins